 How to Use a Cane for the Best Safety and Support

-Knowing how to use a cane correctly isn’t as obvious as it seems.
+Knowing how to use a cane correctly isn’t as apparent as it seems.

 Many seniors use canes to improve balance, get support, and reduce their fall risk.

-But using one incorrectly can increase the risk of falling.
+But misusing one can increase the risk of falling.

-To supplement instructions from your older adult’s doctor, nurse, or licensed physical therapist, we found an excellent video from a doctor of physical therapy with step-by-step demonstrations on how to use a cane correctly.
+To supplement instructions from your older adult's doctor, nurse, or licensed physical therapist, we found an excellent video from a physical therapist with step-by-step demonstrations on how to use a cane correctly.

 Using the correct technique keeps your older adult safe and helps them get the most benefit from their cane.